Miss World Malaysia 2022

-Miss World Malaysia 2022 was the 54th edition of Miss World Malaysia.
-The pageant was held at Sipadan Hall, Sabah International Convention Centre, Kota Kinabalu, Sabah.
+Miss World Malaysia 2022, the 54th edition of the Miss World Malaysia pageant, was held at Sipadan Hall, Sabah International Convention Centre, Kota Kinabalu, Sabah.

 Miss World Malaysia 2021, Dr. Lavanya Sivaji crowned her successor, Wenanita Angang at the end of the event.
-She will be the representative of Malaysia at the upcoming Miss World 2023 pageant.
+She represented Malaysia at Miss World 2023 pageant.

 Pageant

 Background

 The pageant was attended by the president of Miss World, Julia Morley as well as Miss World 2021, Karolina Bielawska.
 She was the first reigning titleholder of Miss World to arrive in Sabah, Malaysia.

 Initially, 23 contestants were chosen to compete but only top 15 contestants from all over Malaysia competed for the crown and title.
 The contestants had the chance to participate in various activities such as philanthropic as well as fun activities in Kota Kinabalu and Kiulu.
 The media conference, sashing ceremony and photoshoot was held on 23 to 24 August 2022.
 Hilton Kota Kinabalu have functioned as the accommodation for the contestants during the pageant activities in Sabah.